sanchojaf/zeus/README.md

 `$ cd zeus`

-The exe directive we used to create the gem, generated a zeus binary from the project.
+The exe directive used to create the gem, generated a zeus binary from the project.
 Change the permissions so we can execute the file:

 `$ chmod +x exe/zeus`